-As much as we all want projects to run smoothly there are times when difficulties arise between providers and the success of a project becomes threatened by deadlock.
-There are many reasons why this can happen and the outcome is potentially disastrous.
-These situations need addressing urgently.
-It could be that relationships between providers have broken down through bad experiences or personality clashes.
+As much as we all want projects to run smoothly there are times when difficulties arise between team member’s and the success of a project becomes threatened by inertia, wasted energy and deadlock.
+There are many reasons why this can happen but whatever the reason the outcome is potentially disastrous.
+These situations need addressing urgently and professionally.

 It could be that suppliers have had issues on site where individual priorities have conflicted.
-It could also be that the client doesn’t really understand what is involved and their expectations are at odds with the realities of the work involved.
+It could also be that the client doesn’t really understand what is involved and their expectations are at odds with the realities of the work contracted.
+The contractor and professional team may be at odds over the design.
 It could be a combination of all of those reasons.
-Whatever the reasons, if there is a serious case of deadlock it is essential a resolution is found as soon as possible.
+Whatever the reasons, if there is a serious case of deadlock it is essential a resolution is found as soon as possible before the wheels come completely off the relationship and we are into ‘lose/lose’ territory.

 …Restoring Productivity To Struggling Relationships